 The categorization of any offense depends on the intention and mindset of the criminal.
 There is liable homicide and non-culpable homicide.
-In this article, we have outlined about Canadian Law Murder Charges.
+In this article, we have outlined Canadian Law Murder Charges.

 Canadian Murder Charges Law

-- to cause the other person’s death.
+- To cause the other person’s death.

 - Intentional bodily hard to cause the death of another person.